dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 against the submerged threat.
 As it was, his high speed made his ships essentially blind below the water.
 His consternation was amplified by the paper message he now held in his hands that told of the disaster that had befallen Aviation Group 1.
-Kuznetsov sunk?\!
-In the first twelve hours of the war?\!
+Kuznetsov sunk?!
+In the first twelve hours of the war?!
 He knew this news meant that the success or failure of Soviet strategy in the North Atlantic rested with his sole surviving large carrier.
 Despite the loss of Varyag’s sister ship, his own command, combined with the rest of the Northern Fleet /assets, was a force to be reckoned with.

 Shustov’s orders were inflexible, however.
 The fleet had to get to the